smartcontractkit/documentation/docs/Using Any API/make-a-http-get-request.md

 * **`bool`** - True or False values
 * **`bytes32`** - Strings and byte values

 If you need to return a string, use `bytes32`.
-Here's [one method](https://gist.github.com/alexroan/a8caf258218f4065894ecd8926de39e7)of converting `bytes32` to `string`.
+Here's [one method](https://gist.github.com/alexroan/a8caf258218f4065894ecd8926de39e7) of converting `bytes32` to `string`.
 Currently, any return value must fit within 32 bytes.
 If the value is bigger than that multiple requests will need to be made.

 The data type returned by a specific job depends on the [tasks](/docs/tasks/) that it supports.
 Make sure to choose an oracle job that supports the data type that your contract needs to consume.